srmulcahy/argentina-base-maps/README.md

 	# Project the DEM to the area of interest using gdalwarp
 	# 32719 is the EPSG projection for UTM zone 19S in WGS 84
+	# -te option trims the full dem to xy limits of interest

 	gdalwarp -t_srs EPSG:32719 -te 462366 6472717 725556 6828061 -r bilinear ./MapSource/SH19/sh19.vrt ./MapFiles/sanjuan.tif